Aremaki/Intro_NER/README.md

 5. Click on `File`, `Import notebook` and drag and drop the downloaded notebook `introduction_to_ner_full.ipynb`
 6. Activate the GPU resource (You have to validate a telephone number in your account)

-Now you can run the cells.
+Now you can run the cells !